NhatMinhPhan/Discord_Bot_for_Recreation/README.md

 Enter /help for commands.

-NOTE: The .env file was accidentally committed, and therefore all the data contained thereof have been reset, removed or revoked.
+NOTE: The .env file was accidentally committed, and therefore all the data contained thereof have been **reset, removed or revoked**.

 __________________________________________________________________________________________
 ## COMMANDS